Azure/azure-quickstart-templates/201-web-app-github-deploy/GettingStarted-WebGit.md

 ## The Template

 Don't let the size of the template scares you.
-The structure is very intuitive and once that you get the gist of it, you will see how easier your life will be regarding deploying resources to Azure.
+The structure is very intuitive and once that you get the gist of it, you will see how much easier your life will be deploying resources to Azure.

-Those are the parameters on the template, most of them are already with the values, the ones that you need to inform are: **webAppName** , **repoURL**  and **branch**.
+These are the parameters on the template, most of them already have values inserted, the ones that you need to inform are: **webAppName** , **repoURL**  and **branch**.

-Here the list of all parameters:
+Here is the full list parameters in this template:

 Parameter         | Suggested value     | Description
 :--------------- | :-------------      |:---------------------